perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 <img width="128" src="Img/Tahoe icon.png">
 </p>

-Apple has released the beta version of macOS 26 Tahoe.
+Apple has released macOS 26 Tahoe.
 This will be the last version compatible with Intel processors.
 It's possible to install Tahoe on my computer, but there are some considerations for this macOS.
-The main ones relate to updating OpenCore and kexts, USB port mapping, sound (AppleHDA.kext) and the Fenvi T919 Wi-Fi (all Broadcom Wi-Fi that could be used on Sonoma and Sequoia with the OCLP root patch).
+The main ones relate to updating OpenCore and kexts, USB port mapping, sound (AppleHDA.kext) and Fenvi T919 Wi-Fi (all Broadcom Wi-Fi that could be used on Sonoma and Sequoia with the OCLP root patch).
 Some of these issues have already been solved.
 Others are still pending.
 My machine specifications are: Z390 Aorus Elite + i9-9900K + RX 6600 XT.

 ### Supported Intel SMBIOS